khakhalin/Sketches/alphabets/alice_in_runic.md

 and up the other, trying every door, she walked sadly down the middle, wondering how she was ever to get out again.

-## The letter Q will be rendered as KW: ᚲᚹ, for etymological reasons. %Q>ᚲᚹ%%q>ᚲᚹ%.
-Quail quacks quickly!
+## The letter Q will be rendered as ᛢ from now on. %Q>ᛢ%%q>ᛢ% Quail quacks quickly!

-## Also, K becomes ᚴ, and C becomes ᚲ. ᚴ actually comes from younger Futhark, but oh well. %K>ᚴ%%k>ᚴ%%C>ᚲ%%c>ᚲ%
+## Also, K becomes ᚴ, and C becomes ᚳ.
+The rune ᚴ actually comes from younger Futhark, while ᚳ is Anglo-Saxon, and they should never meet in the same sentence, but oh well. %K>ᚴ%%k>ᚴ%%C>ᚳ%%c>ᚳ%

 Suddenly she came upon a little table, all made of solid glass.
 There was nothing on it but a tiny golden key, and Alice's first idea was that